redbadger/jams/README.md

  - [Prettier](https://prettier.io/) for code formatting

-It requires accounts/tenants with the following services:
+The current setup uses accounts/tenants configured with the following services:

  - [Auth0](https://auth0.com/) as the authentication provider
  - [Firebase Firestore](https://firebase.com/) as a data store